 Image (colors that stand out)

 Ad copy (always include a CTA)

 Here’s an example of a high CTR Facebook ad that worked really well for LeadSquared:

+20. How effective would you say are customer testimonials as part of marketing?
 Ans.
 They are relevant to a certain extent.
 It depends on how genuine they are.
 It depends on what format you have taken them in.

 Try to make them authentic.
 Make sure you have the permission of your customer and ask them if they will be okay sharing LinkedIn profile or Twitter handle, in addition to their name.
 In Web 1.0, people used to just handwrite the testimonials.
 A lot of companies used to mix buzzwords into the testimonial.
 Now people figure all of that out so keep it authentic.

 Video testimonials are very authentic – try to bring them in.
 Also,if people share their reviews on Facebook or Twitter or even on review sites, convert that into a testimonial or show a live feed.